OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 A shell window pops up, in which the docker runs.

 ### Step 6: Get the OpenROAD flow scripts
--To be written-
+* To be written
+* This should be matching to option C (IHP server)
+* Waiting on IHP information about their docker / server install.

-## Option 3: Guide to use an IHP server with installed EDA tools
+## Install Option C: Guide to use an IHP server with installed EDA tools
+* To be written (t.b.w)
+* Waiting on IHP information about their docker / server install.

 ### Ask at IHP for a login
+t.b.w.

 ### Getting started on the server
+t.b.w.